Dietmar Bartsch: Political career

 In late 2011, Bartsch declared his intention to run for party chairman at the 2012 party congress, even after incumbent Oskar Lafontaine announced his desire to seek re-election.
 Lafontaine withdrew before the congress, and Bartsch was defeated by Bernd Riexinger, an ally of Lafontaine from the party's left-wing.
 Bartsch won 251 votes (45%) to Riexinger's 297 (53%).

 Bartsch was elected co-leader of the Left's Bundestag group in 2015 alongside Sahra Wagenknecht, succeeding long-time leader Gregor Gysi.
 Bartsch won 91.6% of votes cast.
 As the Left was at the time the largest opposition party in the Bundestag, Bartsch became a prominent leader of the opposition for the remainder of the parliamentary term.

 Bartsch and fellow parliamentary leader Wagenknecht were the Left's lead candidates for the 2017 federal election.
 The party made small gains in the election, though they fell from third to fifth place with 9.2% of votes and 69 seats.
 Bartsch contested the Rostock – Landkreis Rostock II constituency and placed second behind the victorious CDU candidate, winning 24.8% of votes.

 Ahead of the 2021 federal election, Bartsch was once again chosen as one of The Left's two lead candidates alongside new party co-leader Janine Wissler.
 They were confirmed with 87% of votes by the party executive on 9 May.

+After the formation of BSW—For Reason and Justice, it was predicted that the remaining MPs for The Left could split along Bartsch's supporters and the party leadership.